Updated August 22, 2022

 SCHOOL SCHEDULE

-The school schedule has returned to the LINEAR system for 2022 onward.
+The school schedule continues the LINEAR system.
 In a linear system, students take eight courses from September to June; four courses on alternating days (Day 1 & Day 2).
 Days where there are no classes count as a Day 0 so the rotation days are not on the same day each week.
 See the Calendar for the rotation for each day.

 BELL SCHEDULES